The how and why of the influencer

 WHAT DOES THE DICTIONARY SAY

-- language purists got extremely annoyed by the use of language and the misspellings
+- language zealots got extremely annoyed by the use of language and the misspellings

 - lovers of expensive glossy's desperately tried to forget the highly unprofessional pictures